Center for Inclusive Excellence

 The Center for Global Education (CGE) supports international students, exchange students, and short-term international visitors on campus and assists students who wish to incorporate an international experience or domestic Study Away program into their education.

-International Student Support: Degree-seeking international students, exchange students, and short-term international visitors.
+International Student and Scholar Support: Degree-seeking international students, exchange students, and short-term international visitors.

 CGE supports students who come to the United States to study at Moravian University to earn a degree or as part of an exchange program.
-Degree-seeking (F-1 Visa holders) students study at Moravian University with the goal of earning a degree.
+Degree-seeking (F-1 Visa holders) students study at Moravian University to earn a degree.
 These students have requirements that they must meet as part of their immigration status as International students.
-Non-degree-seeking students (J-Visa holders) or sometimes called Exchange students are students who study at Moravian for a semester or up to a year as a part of "reverse" study abroad.
-These students come from any of our nine geographically diverse exchange partners throughout the world including Australia, France, India, and Spain to name a few.
+Non-degree-seeking students (J-Visa holders) also called Exchange students are students who study at Moravian for a semester or up to a year as a part of "reverse" study abroad.
+These students come from any of our twelve geographically diverse exchange partners throughout the world including Australia, France, India, and Spain to name a few.
 Exchange students take courses as degree-seeking students, but their credits are transferred to their home College or University.
-CGE also support short-term scholar, visitors, and researchers for a specific program, activity, or research project.
+CGE also supports short-term scholars, visitors, and researchers for a specific program, activity, or research project.

-All students who are part of the Elevate Experience are eligible to apply $2,600 of Global Greyhound Funds to a short-term Moravian University international faculty/staff-led trip of their choice.
-These trips may be credit-bearing or non-credit-bearing (service learning, travel experience), and occur during breaks (winter break, spring break, May term, and summer break).
+All students who are part of the Elevate Experience are eligible to apply their $2,600 Elevate Travel Credit to a short-term Moravian University international faculty/staff-led travel program of their choice.
+These travel programs are all credit-bearing and occur during breaks (winter break, spring break, May term, and summer).
 Plus, you will travel with 10-20 MU students.

-All undergraduate students, all majors can study abroad or away for a semester, academic year, or summer session.
-Moravian students have access to nine geographically different exchange programs and thousands of programs through over 30 affiliate partners (third-party providers).
-Education Abroad and Study Away can include global and domestic internships and international and domestic service-learning, as well as more traditional academic programs.
+All undergraduate students, of all majors can study abroad or away for a semester, academic year, or summer session.
+Moravian students have access to twelve geographically different exchange programs and thousands of programs through over 30 affiliate partners.
+Education Abroad/Away can include global and domestic internships and international and domestic service-learning, as well as more traditional academic programs.

 The Center for Global Education (CGE) works individually with students to help them navigate their education abroad options and to help determine which is best for each student.
 If you are interested in studying abroad or studying away, contact CGE to explore the possibilities!